 The majority of local anesthesia procedures in pediatric dentistry involve traditional methods of infiltration or nerve block techniques with a dental syringe, disposable cartridges, and needles as described so far.
 Several alternative techniques, however, are available.
-These include computer-controlled local anesthetic delivery, periodontal injection techniques (ie, periodontal ligament [PDL], intraligamentary, and peridental injection), "needle-less" systems, and intraseptal or intrapulpal injection.
+These include computer-controlled local anesthetic delivery, periodontal injection techniques (ie, periodontal ligament [PDL], intraligamentary, and peridental injection), "needleless" systems, and intraseptal or intrapulpal injection.
 These techniques may improve comfort of injection by better control of the administration rate, pressure, and location of anesthetic solutions and/or result in successful and more controlled anesthesia.
 Endocarditis prophylaxis is recommended for intraligamentary local anesthetic injections in patients at risk.29

 Intraseptal injection for lingual anesthesia is a variation in technique after the buccal tissue is anesthetized.
-The needle is inserted through the buccal tissue to anesthetize the lingual/palatal soft tissues.
-It can be used with the PDL injection to gain lingual anesthesia when postoperative soft tissue trauma is a concern.29 During pulpal therapy, administering local anesthetic directly into the pulp may be indicated when other methods fail to anesthetize the tooth.30 practitioner understands the principles for their use.
-Some of these techniques are desirable, especially in infant, child, and adolescent patients, since specific teeth may be anesthetized with less residual anesthesia (ie, avoid discomfort and potential self-mutilation of block anesthesia).30 The mandibular bone of a child usually is less dense than that of an adult, permitting more rapid and complete diffusion of the anesthetic.9 Mandibular buccal infiltration anesthesia is as effective as inferior nerve block anesthesia for some operative procedures.9,27 In patients with bleeding disorders, the PDL injection minimizes the potential for postoperative bleeding of soft tissue vessels.
-Intraosseus techniques may be contraindicated with primary teeth due to potential for damage to developing permanent teeth.
-30 Also, the use of the PDL injection or intraosseus methods is contraindicated in the presence of inflammation or infection at the injection site.
-30
+The needle is inserted through the buccal tissue to anesthetize the lingual/ palatal soft tissues.
+It can be used with the PDL injection to gain lingual anesthesia when postoperative soft tissue trauma is a concern.29 During pulpal therapy, administering local anesthetic directly into the pulp may be indicated when other methods fail to anesthetize the tooth.30

+As with traditional methods of obtaining oral local anesthesia, the alternative methods generally are safe if the practitioner understands the principles for their use.
+Some of these techniques are desirable, especially in infant, child, and adolescent patients, since specific teeth may be anesthetized with less residual anesthesia (ie, avoid discomfort and potential self-mutilation of block anesthesia).30 The mandibular bone of a child usually is less dense than that of an adult, permitting more rapid and complete diffusion of the anesthetic.9 Mandibular buccal infiltration anesthesia is as effective as inferior nerve block anesthesia for some operative procedures.^{9,27} In patients with bleeding disorders, the PDL injection minimizes the potential for postoperative bleeding of soft tissue vessels.6 Intraosseus techniques may be contraindicated with primary teeth due to potential for damage to developing permanent teeth.30 Also, the use of the PDL injection or intraosseus methods is contraindicated in the presence of inflammation or infection at the injection site.30